zhhoper/DPR/README.md

 <P> shtools: https://shtools.oca.eu/shtools/ (optional)</p>

 ### Notes
 We include an example image and seven example lightings in data.
 Note that different methods may have different coordinate system for Spherical Harmonics (SH), you may need to change the coordiante system if you use SH lighting from other sources.
 The coordinate system of our method is in accordance with shtools, we provide a function utils_normal.py in utils to help you tansfer the coordinate system from [bip2017](https://gravis.dmi.unibas.ch/PMM/data/bip/) and [sfsNet](https://senguptaumd.github.io/SfSNet/) to our coordinate system.
 To use utils_normal.py you need to install shtools.
+The code is for research purpose only.

+### Data Preparation
+We publish the code for data preparation, please find it in (https://github.com/zhhoper/RI_render_DPR).

 ### Citation
 If you use this code for your research, please consider citing: